Why the 1980s Alpha Hero & Romance Power Couples Dominated?

 The Alpha Hero Didn’t Die, He Evolved

-From 1990s historicals with a softer edge, to 2000s vampires and demon lords, to 2010s dark romance with morally gray men, the alpha has never really gone away.
+The alpha heroes have never gone away.
+In the 90s there were historical with a softer edge, in the 2000s we had vampires and demon lords dominating, and in 2010s we moved on to dark romances with morally grey men.
+The alpha has always been at the core of it all.
 These days, he might go to therapy, or cry into his protein shake.
 But the DNA is the same: obsession, control, loyalty, and emotional unraveling.

 Want More?
 Let’s Go Deeper